Code-Institute-Submissions/BrazilianSimon/README.md

 - A website with a great user experience.
 - A website visually appealing.
 - Responsive, it should work on desktops, tablets and mobile phones.

+### Site's Owner Goals:
+- A game with a nice design and responsiveness.
+- A easy game that a kid can play and have fun.
+- a colorful game with a great user experience.